Note: The following is part of Morningstar.com's Retirement Matters Week special report. A version of this article appeared on July 29, 2016.

 Bucket 3: Years 11 and Beyond

-In addition, I use Morningstar's Lifetime Allocation Indexes to help shape the portfolios' asset-class exposures.
-Those indexes started to downplay commodities in 2016, as detailed in this video, due in part to a phenomenon called negative roll yield.
+My decision was also influenced by Morningstar Investment Management's 2016 move to reduce commodities in Morningstar's Lifetime Allocation Indexes; I look to those indexes to help determine the portfolios' allocations.
+In this video, senior portfolio manager Brian Huckstep noted that a phenomenon called negative roll yield has been a significant headwind for commodities futures funds.
 The indexes didn't cut commodities altogether--most hold roughly 2% positions.
 But my goal for these portfolios is to limit complexity, and maintaining a 2% position in a niche asset class doesn't jibe with that goal.
 I steered the 5% of assets that had previously been earmarked for commodities into Vanguard Short-Term Inflation-Protected Securities.
 That brings the portfolio's weightings in inflation-protected bonds more closely in line with the indexes' TIPS weightings.
-Moreover, one of the original goal of the commodities exposure was to provide inflation protection, and TIPS fulfill that role, too.
+Moreover, one of the original goals of the commodities exposure was to provide inflation protection, and TIPS fulfill that role, too.

 Christine Benz does not own shares in any of the securities mentioned above.
 Find out about Morningstar's editorial policies.